• Home

 About This Song

-“More Than You Know” was written in 1929 by Vincent Youmans, with lyrics by Billy Rose and Edward Eliscu.
-The song was written for the Broadway musical Great Day, which only ran for 36 performances.
+“More Than You Know” was composed in 1929 by Vincent Youmans with lyrics by Billy Rose and Edward Eliscu for the Broadway musical Great Day, which ran for only 36 performances.
 In spite of its poor run on Broadway, the score was considered very good and so it got sold to Hollywood, where it was to be a starring vehicle for Joan Crawford.
 Eight weeks into production, the film was shut down and was never released.
 Thankfully, this song remained popular, in many ways thanks to Fanny Brice, who was married to Billy Rose, and sang the song in her performances with the Ziegfeld Follies.
 It has been widely recorded by jazz and popular artists since it was written.

 About This Version

-Tony Bennett recorded “More Than You Know” for his 1961 album My Heart Sings, featuring an arrangement by Ralph Burns.
+Tony Bennett recorded “More Than You Know” on April 4, 1961, for My Heart Sings.
+Ralph Burns wrote the arrangement and conducted the orchestra.

-“More Than You Know,” as well as My Heart Sings, is available from Apple Music.
+“More Than You Know,” as well as My Heart Sings, is available on Apple Music.

-Filed Under: Song of the Day Tagged With: Billy Rose, Edward Eliscu, My Heart Sings, Ralph Burns, Vince Guaraldi
+Filed Under: Song of the Day Tagged With: Billy Rose, Edward Eliscu, Great Day, My Heart Sings, Ralph Burns, Tony Bennett, Vincente Fernandez

 About This Song